Ford C series: Design updates

-In a fashion similar to the Checker Marathon or Volkswagen Beetle, changes to the C-series trucks throughout its production were very subtle.
+In a fashion similar to the Checker Marathon or Volkswagen Beetle, changes to the C series trucks throughout its production were very subtle.
 If anywhere, many of these changes were identifiable by the changes in the cowl insignias and badging.
 Between 1958 and 1960, the C series used a quad-headlight fascia.
 This was helpful for fire departments, which wanted to use the extra headlight bezels for emergency flashers, an option that was offered exclusively to fire, and other emergency vehicles after 1960.
-In 1961, Ford reverted to the single headlight design; the regular C-series cab closely resembled the 1957 version.
+In 1961, Ford reverted to the single-headlight design; the regular C series cab closely resembled the 1957 version.
 A new Super Duty model was added.
 Another option included a small sleeper cab.

-1963-1990
+1963–1990

-For 1963, the C series was updated with the same cowl insignias used by the rest of the medium- and heavy-duty truck line up.
+For 1963, the C series was updated with the same cowl insignias used by the rest of the medium- and heavy-duty truck lineup.
 The logo had the word FORD on top of a trapezoid with the model number designation.
 This insignia was used until 1967.
-Also in 1963, Ford introduced diesel versions of the C series, as well as the N series and heavy-duty F series.
+Also in 1963, Ford introduced diesel versions of the C series, as well as the N series and heavy-duty F-Series.

-In 1968, federal regulations required all automotive manufacturers to add side marker reflectors or lights, which Ford was able to add to the new cowl insignia used on the F series since 1967.
+In 1968, federal regulations required all automotive manufacturers to add side marker reflectors or lights, which Ford was able to add to the new cowl insignia used on the F-Series since 1967.
 That same year, Ford decided to add this insignia on the doors of the C series, as well.
-Unlike the Ford F series, which removed them for 1973, the C series would retain them until the end of production in 1990.
+Unlike the Ford F-Series, which removed them for 1973, the C series would retain them until the end of production in 1990.
 After 1972, the Canadian Mercury version of the C series was discontinued, becoming the last Mercury truck until the 1993 Mercury Villager.

 The year 1974 was the last for the cog-and-lightning bolt crest that graced the front of the C series trucks from the beginning, and other Ford trucks since the 1950s.
 In the 1980s, Ford began adding its blue oval logo to all models; it was added to the C series in 1984.

 In 1981, the Ford Cargo was introduced by Ford of Britain as its largest truck line.
 For 1986, Ford began sales of the Cargo in North America, sourcing production from Ford Brasil.
-While the Cargo was largely intended to replace the C-Series, the popularity of the C-Series in niche applications led to both model lines marketed concurrently through the end of the 1980s.
+While the Cargo was largely intended to replace the C series, the popularity of the C series in niche applications led to both model lines marketed concurrently through the end of the 1980s.